dbeehler/10547-Sub-Zero/README.md

     - allows for a long list of team numbers
   - Exports data to a text document
     - Custom format for our team
-    - One document per team, seperated by a spacer and match number
+    - One document per team, separated by a spacer and match number
 ![Text Pad](/Images/textPad.PNG?raw=true "textPad")
   - When the export button is clicked it also adds the needed information to a text document
     - Puts Match Number, Team Number, Auto Score, TeleOp Score, End Score, and Total Score into the database